gsantostasi/AlphaHubTrader/README.md

 3) Please report errors and bugs to giovanni@quantonomy.fund

-Note: We updated the executable because the data was not stored correctly.
-This new version (AlphaHubTraderA.exe) 10/14/2020 should correct the problem.
+Note:Last update is version AlphaHubTrader1_4.exe (10/20/2020)

+Fixes:
+1) Added market close/open alert (now Trader trades only when US market is open)
+2) Fixed bug that capped trading at $2000
+3) Minor design fixes.

-Setting up Server to Run the Trader app:
+Setting up a Server to Run the Trader app:

 You don't need a server to run the app, you can do this on your computer.
 But renting a free server with a window OS is ideal because you don't have to worry for power outage and other problems with yur computer.
 You can download the app on the server and use a remote desktop application to check once in a while on the Trader.